~ 9 MIN READ

-Whether you are focused on building your strategy, developing a Balanced Scorecard, aggregating data, or turning data sets into a digestible format, you are very likely looking for some kind of software to help.
+Whether you are focused on building your strategy, implementing your strategy, aggregating data, or turning data sets into a digestible format, you are very likely looking for some kind of software to help.
 There are a number of great options on the market, and each of them have varying benefits and things to consider.

 Specifically, we’ve had many inquiries from organizations that are managing their measures in a variety of ways and thinking about data visualization software.
 Sometimes, after taking inventory of these organizations’ wants and needs, we realize that they’re actually looking for report generation software—but they can’t make this call until they fully understand all the available options.

 To that end, we’ve created this guide.
-First we have a “cheat sheet” of the four most common types of KPI software options, and a more detailed look at a few reasons you may be focused on data visualization software.
+First we have a “cheat sheet” of the four most common types of key performance indicator (KPI) software options, and a more detailed look at a few reasons you may be focused on data visualization software.
 We’ll wrap up by describing eight things to keep in mind during the software selection process.

 Note: Keep in mind that many popular software options on the market today aren’t strictly in just one of these four categories.
 You’ll often see a hybrid of these options.
 So first be aware of exactly what your organization needs, and then do your homework.
 (If you still aren’t sure what features you need in a tool, this free checklist should help you narrow it down!)

 Strategic planning software allows you to develop and execute your strategy within an organization.
 A lot of the functionality with this type of software revolves around creating an organizational-level strategy and implementing it across your departments and divisions.
 For example, if one of your objectives is to improve cross-selling of your products, you could have organizational-level objectives trickle down into your various departments.
 Strategic planning software helps you ensure that each division is held accountable for their portion of that objective or measure and allows you to evaluate how they’re each contributing.